 Rozel is more of a fishing harbour than a place to swim.
 But at low tide, there is a small stretch of golden sand that is safe for children to play on.
-There is a popular refreshment kiosk, as well as a tea room.
+There is a popular refreshment kiosk.

 Jenny's Slip (St Aubin)